A scholarship to support undocumented youth was started at Hampshire College in 2012, among the first established at any private college.

 Hampshire's scholarship endowment for undocumented students is funded solely through gifts from private donors, over 350 who have given gifts large and small.
 Today, the endowment has grown large enough to provide a full scholarship to a student admitted to Hampshire.
 So far three students have received scholarships, and one has already graduated.
 These students have contributed so much to the Hampshire community.
 One was the student commencement speaker.
 Another was elected as a student member of the Board of Trustees.
 Their futures as college graduates in society are wonderfully promising.

-We have received questions asking how one might contribute to this scholarship fund.
-Anyone who would like to do so can donate online at giving.hampshire.edu.
-From the drop-down menu next to Fund Designation, select Undocumented Student Scholarship.
+Hampshire aims to increase the endowment so it can provide more than one scholarship.
+Many students apply each year.
+Anyone who would like contribute can make a tax-deductible donation online at giving.hampshire.edu.
+Click on Give Now, then under Select My Initiatives click on Undocumented Student Scholarship.
 To make a gift by check, you can send it to Hampshire College, Office of College Advancement, 893 West Street, Amherst, MA 01002.
 Please note in the memo line that your gift is for the Undocumented Student Scholarship fund.
 Thank you.

-"Many of us who went to college in the post-World War II boom went on full scholarships.
-All financial aid was need-based.
-Increasingly that's not true anymore," said sociology professor Margaret Cerullo, who was influential in creating the scholarship.
+"Many of us who went to college in the post-World War II boom went on full scholarships," said sociology professor Margaret Cerullo, who was influential in creating the scholarship.
 "For a lot of us, access to higher education is a deep principle."